peteroupc/peteroupc.github.io/graphics.md

 ### Classic Graphics in Scope

-This specification for "classic graphics"[^8] in modern games largely reflects the graphics limitations of&mdash;
+This specification for "classic graphics"[^8] in modern games largely reflects the graphic s limitations of&mdash;

 - consumer PCs released in the mid- to late 1990s,
 - home computers released before 1995,